kpollich/js-style-comparison/js-style-comparison.md

 # JavaScript Style Comparisons

 JavaScript code style is typically a point of heated contention among the JavaScript community.
-This is a space with an enormous room for opinion as well as ego.
+This is a space with enormous room for opinion as well as ego.
 When settling on code style conventions, it's important to find one ruleset and stick to it as much as possible.
 Arguments about styling only serve as noise that reduces productivity and increases frustration.

 ## Airbnb's JavaScript Style Guide